 Benton and Yates decide to fly to the village by helicopter.
-Probably because it looks cooler than driving there in a battered Austin Maxi.
+Probably because it’s cooler than driving there in a battered Austin Maxi.

-Sue: There’s quite a lot of padding in this story.
+Sue: There’s a lot of padding in this story.

 Me: Yes, and that’s just Mike’s jacket.

 Sue: It’s got a decent enough budget, though.
-UNIT really do like their helicopters.
+UNIT really like their helicopters, don’t they?

-Upon reaching their destination, Mike decides to change into something a little more comfortable.
+When they reach their destination, Mike decides to change into something more comfortable.

 Sue: One minute he looks like Action Man, the next minute he looks like an Open University lecturer.

-Things are so bad, the Brigadier is woken up.
+Things are so bad, the Brigadier has to be woken up.